hsoiland/toy-multi-modal-lora/README.md

 A lightweight implementation of Low-Rank Adaptation (LoRA) in Rust, demonstrating parameter-efficient fine-tuning techniques through a simple, maintainable codebase.

+LoRA introduces updates to model weights as the product of two low-rank matrices:

+Δ𝑊= 𝐵⋅𝐴

 ## Overview

 This project implements LoRA, a technique that enables efficient fine-tuning of large models by updating only a small number of parameters.
 The implementation is: